SoltaniAnes/hyperv-pode-overlay/docs/api-reference.md

 Response 422:
 {
-  "error": "Shutdown integration service not available or not enabled", "detail": "Le service d'intégration d'arrêt (Shutdown) n'est pas disponible pour la VM 'vm1'.
-Utilisez le paramètre 'force' pour un arrêt forcé."
+  "error": "Shutdown integration service not available or not enabled", "detail": "The shutdown integration service is not available for VM 'vm1'.
+Use the 'force' parameter for a forced shutdown."
 }

 Response 500: